Home » Recipes » Snacks » No-Bake Gingerbread Energy Balls

 No-Bake Gingerbread Energy Balls

-These no-bake gingerbread energy balls are the perfect treat.
-They're healthy, sweet and packed with nutrients.
-Like a gingerbread cookie only healthier!
+These no-bake gingerbread energy balls are a sweet treat with warm gingerbread flavor.
+Like a gingerbread cookie in bite-sized form.

 When it comes to snacking, energy balls take the cake for me.
 Over the years I've shared at least 15 different energy ball recipes (and even put together my ultimate guide to energy balls), and I just keep coming up with new flavors.
 Honestly, the possibilities are endless which is part of the reason I love making them so much!